ebardelli/stataRun/README.md

 ## Installation

-Install as a normal vscode extension by searcing for stataRun in the vscode extension marketplace
+Install as a normal vscode extension by searching for stataRun in the vscode extension marketplace

+## How to compile

+You caon compile the extension locally and manually install it in your version of vscode with:

+ - `npm install --save-exact` to install stataRun's dependencies
+ - `vsce package --no-yarn` to compile the extension to a `.vsix` extension package

 ## Release
 2.0.1
   - Improvement for working on Windows and Linux